 Secretly Veggie Sloppy Joes.
 One of my most popular recipes, this is a kid favorite made healthy.
 No canned mix here!

 Healthy Fudge Pops with Hidden Veggies.
 These are decadent! they look and taste like a cool treat.

 Italian Fried Rice.
 Cheese, rice, sausage, and chopped veggies make this simple, quick dinner

 Zucchini Fudgy Brownies.
 Healthy brownies.
 Yes, i said it.
 It’s a thing, and this is one of them.

 Chive, Cheddar, Zucchini Bread.
 To me these sounds like old school Red Lobster biscuits, except way better for you.

 Zucchini Tater Tots.
-Do I have to say it again? one of my favorite uses for hidden veggie recipes is to add some veggie side to a non healthy kid friendly meal.
+One of my favorite uses for hidden veggie recipes is to add some veggie side to a non healthy kid friendly meal.

 Taco Shells with Zucchini.
 What a genius way to add unexpected veggies to taco Tuesday!